avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 This is a consequence of a bug fix where `resource.record` was wrongly storing the last record of the index table.

-Check [this discussion](https://github.com/avo-hq/avo/issues/2544) for a more details
+Check [this discussion](https://github.com/avo-hq/avo/issues/2544) for more details
 :::

 ## Upgrade from 3.3.0 to 3.4.0